COVID-19 updates & ways VSAC can help

 We also have a strong commitment to supporting school efforts.
-In the 2018–2019 academic year, we provided resources and support to enhance school efforts involving career and college readiness initiatives to more than 38 schools and 7 state partner organizations.
+In the 2019–2020 academic year, we provided resources and support to enhance school efforts involving career and postsecondary readiness initiatives to more than 38 schools and seven state partner organizations.

 WHO WE SERVE THROUGH VSAC GEAR UP

-Through GEAR UP, we serve 7th through 12th graders in 38 middle and high schools across the state.
+Through GEAR UP, we serve 7th through 12th graders in 37 middle and high schools across the state.
 Each year, we serve about 2,500 middle/high school students and 300 students in their first year of postsecondary education or training.
-We also provide outreach to our student’s families, helping to make sure they have the college and career planning information—and the financial support—they need to best support their students throughout their education journey.
+We also provide outreach to our student’s families, helping to make sure they have the postsecondary education or training and career planning information—and the financial support—they need to best support their students throughout their education journey.

 VSAC’s GEAR UP program also provides resources and support to 7 state partners.
 These combined efforts serve to enhance local school and state-wide efforts to improve the career and college readiness of Vermont students.

 To be served by GEAR UP, students and schools must meet eligibility requirements (one or more of six eligibility requirements as listed below).
-In some schools, students who meet income eligibility requirements are nominated by school staff based on their potential to succeed in postsecondary education.
-In other schools, all students can receive our services.
-Regardless of the type of school, all students served under VSAC’s GEAR UP program receive services throughout their time in middle and high school and through their first year of postsecondary education or training.
+In some schools, students who meet eligibility requirements are nominated by school staff based on their interest in, and potential to succeed in some form of postsecondary education.
+All students served under VSAC’s GEAR UP program receive services throughout their time in middle school and high school and through their first year of postsecondary education or training.

 Vermont State GEAR UP GUIDE Program

 The GUIDE program is a component of Vermont State GEAR UP that aims to improve postsecondary outcomes by supporting high school graduates during the transition into and through their first year of postsecondary education.
-This report includes an overview of the GUIDE program, findings from the first two cohorts of participating students (2013 and 2014 high school graduates), and a discussion of lessons learned and future directions; or take a more comprehensive look at the GUIDE program.
+Read this report for an overview of the GUIDE program, findings from the first two cohorts of participating students (2013 and 2014 high school graduates) and a discussion of lessons learned and future directions; or take a more comprehensive look at the GUIDE program.